bfoersterling/mdtoc/docs/colored_output.md

 output streams (for example if the output were piped directly to less).

 > The color package also disables color output if the NO_COLOR environment variable is set to a non-empty string.

+TODO:\
+Test if this lib https://github.com/mattn/go-isatty/tree/master detects \
+a container (golang:alpine) as tty or not and investigate why.